structurizr/structurizr.github.io/commands/06-push/index.md

 # push

 The `push` command allows you to push the specified DSL/JSON file to a Structurizr [server](/server).
+The default behaviour is:

+- Pull the remote version of the workspace.
+- Merge diagram layout information from the remote version into the local version.
+- Push the local version, which now includes diagram layout information.

 ## Options